Choosing the Ideal Countertop Stone

 Travertine

 Travertine is a form of limestone that’s typically deposited by mineral hot springs, giving it a fibrous appearance.
-Travertine exists in white, tan, cream and rust colors, and homeowners often choose travertine because of its resemblance to marble.
+Travertine exists in white, tan, cream, and rust colors, and homeowners often choose travertine because it resembles marble.
 Those with light-colored wood cabinets might want to consider a cream-toned travertine countertop.
 When travertine countertops are properly sealed at the time of installation, maintenance is simple.

 Limestone